WannaLearning/Utilizing-Large-Model-for-Content-Based-Identification-of-Disruptive-and-Developmental-Research/README.md

+# Utilizing Large Language Model for Content-Based Identification of Disruptive and Developmental Research

 **Table 8.
 Results on papers published in JAMA**
 (1) Anxiety and Depression Symptoms After the Dobbs Abortion Decision
 (2) Changes in Health Care Workers’ Economic Outcomes Following Medicaid Expansion